Military career of Ali: The Battle of the Trench

 This battle is also known as the battle of the trench.
 Ali ibn Abi Talib fought alongside Muhammad.

-After the battle of Uhud, Abu Sufyan and the other pagan leaders realized that they had fought an indecisive action, and that their victory had not borne any fruits for them.
+After the battle of Uhud, Abu Sufyan and the other pagan leaders realized that they had fought an indecisive action, and that their victory had not borne fruits for them.
 Islam had, in fact, resiled from its reverse at Uhud, and within an astonishingly short time, had reestablished its authority in Medina and the surrounding areas.
 Again Ali proved to be an invincible warrior by killing Amr ibn Abd al-Wud who was one of the most feared warriors at the time.
 After Ali dropped Amr ibn wod al ameree off his horse, Amr spat at Ali.
 Ali got angry, and so he walked away for a moment and then got back after he calmed down, he told Amr ibn wod al ameree "If I had killed you before then I would have satisfied myself and not God's will."and then he killed Amr.
 The Muslim ranks roared and were happy.

 The Battle of Khaybar

 The campaign of Khaybar was one of the greatest.
 The masses of Jews living in Khaybar were the strongest, the richest, and the best equipped for war of all the peoples of Arabia.
 Even though they were rich and lived in castles Muhammed and Ali still had respect for them in Khaybar.
 Imam Ali suffered from an eye illness and was not in battle-ready condition.
 Although he was ill, Muhammed called him and he came to his service.
 According to Islamic historians, Muhammed cured Ali's illness by rubbing his saliva on Ali's eyes.
-According to this tradition, Ali killed a Jewish chieftain with a sword-stroke, which split the helmet into two pieces, the head and the body of the victim.
+According to this tradition, Ali killed a Jewish chieftain (Marhab) with a sword-stroke, which split the helmet into two pieces, the head and the body of the victim.
 Having lost his shield, Ali is said to have lifted both of the doors of the fortress from its hinges, climbed into the moat and held them up to make a bridge whereby the attackers gained access to the redoubt.
-This story is one basis for the Muslim view, especially in Shi'a Islam, of Ali as the prototype of heroes.
+This Reality is one basis for the Muslim view, especially in Shi'a Islam, of Ali as the prototype of heroes.